Gaslighting and Abuse: Art Historian / Professor Catherine Wilkins — The History of a College Scam

 Professor Wilkins, I will repeat, because you lie about it in your scholarship to imagine yourself as a selfless sacrificer: I was an abused child.
 You knew that general part.
 But.
 Do you know what it is truly like to be: Sexually abused daily and nightly by women and occasionally men?
 Be beaten and hit until you have bruises and bleed, mentally abused daily, be unloved, deprived of nearly everything from winter clothes and basic household heat in freezing Northern winters, to being deprived of normal nutrition, calories, and vitamins, to being deprived of just a single loving and encouraging touch?

-Sometimes when I finally had food at the dining table as a child, even a teenager, I would look at the meal and cry.
+Sometimes when I finally had food at the dining table as a child, even a teenager, sitting with yet another foster-type family, I would look at the meal and uncontrollably cry.

 Do you know what it is like to be treated inhumanely nearly your entire childhood, by multiple people?
 Treated as an object that takes up space and time, and costs money, instead of a child with positive dreams, and artistic talents, and a hungry intellect?
 I survived child abuse because of my love for the arts, and reverence for a better future.
 Since I was a child, despite my own deprivations and abuse, I wanted to sincerely improve the world around me.

 As an orphan without a support system, I quickly learned personal accountability.
 I had no one to fall back on, only myself.
 Humans should always be accountable.
 As an orphan, I had no time for “fun.”
 But to me: “Fun” was art, and studying.
 I had so much work to do, so much art to create, so much to happily learn, so far I wanted to climb, so much “future” to carve out.
 So everyday counted.

 As an abused orphan, I had no one to be proud of me.
 So I learned, I had to be proud of my own actions.